 Students must be accepted by both the Vanderbilt University School of Medicine and the Graduate School, and acceptance to one program will not ensure acceptance to the other.

 Dual degree students will be able to enter the M.A. program after any year of medical school.
 If students choose to begin their M.A. studies after the fourth year, they will be allowed to delay graduation until after completion of both degrees, as long as they are officially enrolled in the dual degree program.
 Requirements for the M.D. degree will be the same as those for non-dual-degree students.
 Students will have the opportunity to complete both degrees in five years.

 The Vanderbilt Master of Science in Clinical Investigation program trains investigators in the techniques and processes utilized in patient-oriented research.
 Through a formal mentored research program combined with didactic work, the program provides trainees with a strong foundation in study design, biostatistics, biomedical ethics, genomics, and drug and device development.
-There are a number of electives, including but not limited to advanced epidemiology, epigenetics, data management, and big data that allow trainees to get more in-depth involvement in specialized subject.
-A critical component of the MSCI Program is direct mentored experience during the training period, and beyond.
+There are a number of electives, including but not limited to advanced epidemiology, epigenetics, data management, and big data that allow trainees to get more in-depth involvement in a specialized area.
+A critical component of the MSCI Program is a direct, mentored experience during the training period, and beyond.
 Hands-on research involvement and continued exposure to the patient-oriented research environment are major requirements of the MSCI Program.
-The program typically takes two years to complete.
-Graduates are expected to successfully compete for grants such as the K23, VA CDA, R01, and major foundation grants.
+Graduates successfully compete for grants such as the K23, VA CDA, R01, and major foundation grants.